A fictional travelogue; four minutes to read.

 With virulent stupidity, Republican politicians and Fox News are killing off their supporters.
 Trump-voting states have the lowest vaccinations rates in the country.

 In a corner of the airport’s small waiting room, a boatload of sunburnt fishermen cluster to compare machismos—as measured in fish inches.
-I can’t avoid overhearing about their sport-fishing exploits, their women and their politics.
+I can’t avoid overhearing about their sport-fishing exploits, their women, their politics.

-Once I might have wanted to understand these death-seekers.
+In my high school teaching days, I might have tried to understand these death-seekers.
 To dialogue.
 To educate.
 To persuade.
 To save lives.

-Instead, of late I’ve become more Trumpian, less tolerant.
+Lately, I’ve become more Trumpian, less tolerant.
 Let the anti-vaxxers martyr themselves.
 The fastest, cheapest, easiest solution for hospital bed shortages is letting the Covid-diseased die quickly.
 Prohibit the use of tax dollars to treat unvaccinated Covid victims.
-Authorize automatic pre-approval to any anti-vaxxer requesting assisted suicide.
+Pre-approval to any anti-vaxxer requesting assisted suicide.

 No more feigning a humanity I no longer feel.
 No more counterfeit empathy.
 In evangelical terms, recognize Covid as God’s punishment for Trump Republicans.

-The cantankerous loudmouth throwing the Trump-like tantrum is right about one thing.
+The cantankerous loudmouth throwing the Trumpy tantrum is right about one thing.
 Even fishless and forsaken—where is that damn plane—I am smarter than he is.
-Science, truth, facts, basic reality are my religion—the faith commandments of a proud coastal elite.
+Science, truth, facts, reality are my religion—the faith commandments of a proud coastal elite.

 Mr. Anti-Vaxxer heads to the men’s room.
 I fantasize about following him.
 I see us arguing, shouting, shoving.
 He slips, falls, cracks his head on a urinal.
 I leave.
 He bleeds out.
 I’ve seen it happen a dozen times—in movies.

 In the survivalist part of my heart—the selfish, hateful part—I want Mr. Anti-Vaxxer to go to the Big Fish Pond in the Sky.
-I want him dead for the same reason I kill cockroaches.
+For the same reason I kill cockroaches, I want him dead.
 Both spread pathogens.